-Based on the theoretical analysis of PWM waveform composition, this article proposes that to save cost, demodulate the DAC modulation signal in PWM through a low-pass filter to achieve DAC.
-This article analyzes the principle of PWM DAC and the selection of RC parameters.
+This article proposes a low cost way to design a DAC by demodulating the DAC modulation signal in PWM through a low-pass filter.
+The article provides a theoretical analysis of the PWM waveform composition.
+It provides analysis for the principle of PWM DAC and the selection of RC parameters.
 The test result is nearly the same with simulation.
-This circuit is highly suitable for the application.
+The proposed circuit is highly suitable for the application.